 2. Get your family’s calendar organized.
 All the soccer practices, school holidays, and Gideon center visits or online classes need to marked clearly on one calendar where you can see everything coming up to avoid surprises and missed appointments.
 Organized Home suggests:

 Add other calendars to Calendar Central: lunch menus, class assignment sheets, sports practice schedules, virtual classes, Zoom parties, etc.

 3. Go visit the school and meet the teacher OR join the virtual meet the teacher night.
 If your child is able to get to know his new in-person or virtual classroom in advance, this make him more comfortable when he returns or logs on.
 This is especially important with a child who has any back to school anxiety or if he is attending a new school.
 Familiarity breeds confidence!
 WebMD also give this tip:

 “These are good opportunities for you to meet the key players: your child’s teachers, school counselors, the principal, and most importantly, front desk staff.
 “The secretaries know everything and are the first people children see when they arrive at school every day.”

 4. Create a structured morning routine.
-Is there anything more crazy than trying to get out the door in the morning while trying to find last night’s homework, pack lunches, and finish your own breakfast?
+Is there anything more crazy than trying to get out the door or logged into the virtual lesson in the morning while trying to find last night’s homework, pack lunches, and finish your own breakfast?
 Oh, and did the kids brush their teeth?!
 Do yourself a favor and write out a morning to do list.
 You could even laminate for the kids to check off each morning as they complete tasks.
 This helps them remember what is still needed without you repeating yourself 8 times.
 Here are some printable options from Family Education.com and Pinterest.
 Lifehacker offers this protip: